 The ideas in this article have focused on providing convenience and safety where possible.

 Ultimately, your set of circumstances and resources are unique to you.
-There are certain things that will come up that are more of a “judgment call”, of course.
+Certain things will come up that are more of a “judgment call”, of course.

 When in doubt, focus on function rather than form, and everything will fall into place.